I do hope I’m not the only one that often finds the food and meals in a novel more memorable than the book itself.

 For example, I read The Particular Sadness of Lemon Cake last year, and could not stop thinking about cake (On the contrary, I was quite disappointed when the Life of Pi turned out to be not so much about pie as I had hoped, although that didn’t stop me from having visions of creamy chocolate and tart cherry pies every time I picked it up.)

-While I enjoyed the book very much, I couldn’t help but resenting the author for associating such a bright and cherry cake with sadness.
+While I enjoyed the book very much, I couldn’t help but resenting the author for associating such a bright and cheery cake with sadness.
 Of course, it’s not actually the cake that’s at fault, rather the main character’s mother, whose despair she can taste with every bite.

 Luckily, I baked this cake with a smile on my face and a grin in my heart, and I encourage you to indulge in the particular gladness of MY lemon cake.